tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 Welcome students to the third day of deep learning!

 Open the lesson slides, and briefly cover today's agenda and class objectives.
-Explain to students that they will learn about recurrent neural networks (RNN), a type of neural network that can remember the past and combine that knowledge with new inputs to make decisions.
+Tell students that they will learn about recurrent neural networks (RNN), a type of neural network that can remember the past and combines that knowledge with new inputs to make decisions.

 ---